fulcrumgenomics/pybwa/docs/api.rst

 The :meth:`pybwa.BwaMem.align` method accepts custom options provided as a :class:`~pybwa.BwaMemOptions` object.
-It is constructed via the :class:`~pybwa.BwaMemOptionsBuilder` class, to support scaling gap open and extend penalties when a custom match score, or the specification of presets (via `mode`).
+It is constructed via the :class:`~pybwa.BwaMemOptionsBuilder` class, to support scaling gap open and extend penalties when a using custom match score, or the specification of presets (via `mode`).

 .. code-block:: python